qwertyuiop9/civic_points/README.md

-# civic_points
+# Civic points

-A new Flutter application.
+A Flutter application to manage the citizens partecipation in public life.

 ## Getting Started